sthomas29/safariDesMetiers/README.md

 - npm install                                 //****** to install JS tools for webpack Encore
 - symfony console doctrine:database:create    //****** to create database safaridb

-  ==> You need to create a new user in mysql then give all permission on safaridb
+  ==> You need to create a new user in mysql then give all permissions on safaridb
   ==> Then configure it in .env file : DATABASE_URL="mysql://safari-user:safari@127.0.0.1:3306/safaridb"
   ==> You can skip this stage by using root user with blank password.